ahmedosm/saga-axon-server-spring-boot/README.md

-# Terl Bank acount mangment system
+# Telr Bank acount mangment system
 **taks requiremtns**

  Your task is to develop a backend for a banking platform capable of serving the following functions through APIs:
  1-Withdraw cash from an account
  2-  Deposit cash to an account